Tell The FCC: Stand With The Public For Net Neutrality

 Some members of Congress aren’t listening to the people they represent.
 We must remind them whom they really work for.
 Let’s send them a strong message today, and guarantee an open Internet for generations to come.

-Alan Haggard started this petition with a single signature, and now has 158 supporters.
+Alan Haggard started this pledge with a single signature, and now has 158 supporters.
 Start a petition today to change something you care about.